-I hesitated quite some time before putting this in writing.
+I hesitated for some time before putting this in writing.
 I suppose I was at a loss for words.
-And then, there are the emotions.
 What is this all about, you wonder?

-If you’ve reached a certain point in the book, you know that Olivia shares her life with two beautiful shih tzus.
+If you’ve reached a certain point in the book, you know that Olivia shares her life with two adorable shih tzus.
 The Puppy and Baileys characters were inspired by my own fur family.
 This summer Baileys had reached the ripe old age of fifteen and Puppy may have broken a record with his seventeen years and two months.
-Quite suddenly and a mere few weeks after the publication of A Quest of the Heart, both their health took a turn for the worse.
-Baileys had never ‘recovered’ from his sudden blindness and had been very depressed all the while being afflicted by occasional and serious bouts of illness.
+Quite suddenly and a few months before the publication of A Quest of the Heart, both their health took a turn for the worse.
+Baileys had never ‘accepted’ last year's sudden blindness and had been very depressed all the while being afflicted by occasional and serious bouts of illness.
 Puppy’s sight had become steadily worse, as was his arthritis and loss of muscle mass.
-As of late, his excessive drinking, I feared, could be indicative of kidney issues.
+As of late, his excessive water intake, I feared, could be indicative of other issues.
 The day I had dreaded for years had come.
 To love them meant letting them go, and together, as I knew how closely knit they were.
 Most difficult decision I ever made.

 Rest in peace my angels.
-You will never be forgotten.
+You now rest safely in my heart forever.